Bartter syndrome

 Definition

 Bartter syndrome refers to a rare group of conditions that affect the kidneys.
-People with Bartter syndrome have a loss of potassium (hypokalemic alkalosis) and a rise in the hormone aldosterone.
+People with Bartter syndrome have a loss of potassium (hypokalemic alkalosis

 See also: Aldosterone test